Find Trade Colleges

 Big Rapids, MI

-Our 2023 rankings named Ferris State University the best value school in Michigan for mechanical engineering technology students working on their associate degree.
-Located in the distant town of Big Rapids, Ferris is a public college with a large student population.
+Our analysis found Ferris State University to be the best value school for mechanical engineering technology students who want to pursue a associate degree in Michigan.
+Located in the distant town of Big Rapids, Ferris is a public school with a fairly large student population.

-Ferris not only placed well in our value ranking, but it is also #1 on our Best Mechanical Engineering Associate Degree Trade Schools in Michigan list.
+Ferris also took the #1 spot in our Best Mechanical Engineering Associate Degree Trade Schools in Michigan rankings.

 #2